Bachelor of Environmental Science (Wildlife and Conservation Biology)

 Course overview

 The Bachelor of Environmental Science (Wildlife and Conservation Biology) gets you out of the classroom and into nature.
-You will learn how to capture and handle native animals, measure the health of ecosystems, survey wildlife populations and develop conservation strategies.
+Learn how to capture and handle native animals, measure the health of ecosystems, survey wildlife populations and develop conservation strategies.
 You will even have the opportunity to participate in our thriving Global Experience Program.
+Deakin is a leader in the environmental science education sector, with this specialised course being the first of its kind in Victoria.

 Do you want to create a better world for future generations?